efcs/elib/README.md

  - Clang 3.4 (with/without libc++)
  - Clang 3.5 trunk (with/without libc++)
  - GCC 4.8.3 (Cygwin)

+Note: A non-trivial but easy to make workaround is required to compile elib in Cygwin.
+It requires editing `<cstdio>` so that it provides `std::vsnprintf` in C++11 mode.

 ## Library Summary
 ### Core Library